TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 ### Port of Wonders

-This is the largest port in Heart's Faith and therefore in the whole of] Lunia.
+This is the largest port in Hearts Faith and therefore in the whole of] Lunia.
 Most of Lunia's trade moves through this city.

 > Marble wharfs, small and large, strut out from a towering marble city.